 We explain how to smooth touch-up paint, including buffing out paint on a car, and how to remove touch-up paint.

-- Scrape off the excess or loose paint from the affected area.
+- Scrape off excess paint: Remove loose paint from the affected area before smoothing touch-up paint.

 How to Smooth Out Touch-Up Paint